ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

         intent to access a resource over the next 60 days, even if this access ends up being revoked after 15 days for other reasons).

-4.  <a name="requirement-4"></a> RI Claims MUST have an indication of which organization asserted the claim (i.e. the “[source](#source-required)” field), but claims do not indicate individual persons involved in making the assertion (i.e. who assigned/signed the claim) as it is not generally needed to make an access decision.
+4.  <a name="requirement-4"></a> RI Claim Objects MUST have an indication of which organization asserted the claim (i.e. the “[source](#source-required)” field), but RI Claim Objects do not indicate individual persons involved in making the assertion (i.e. who assigned/signed the claim) as it is not generally needed to make an access decision.